Rashed360/distributed-database-a3/README.md

 ## Running the application

-The app is perfectly dockerized, just clone the code and run the following command to build the containers:
+Clone the code and run the following command to build the containers:

 ```bash
 docker compose up